Ford Explorer: Fourth generation (U251; 2006)

-The Ford Explorer and the Mercury Mountaineer were both updated for the 2006 model year on a new frame, produced by Magna International rather than Tower Automotive.
-Along with this new, stronger chassis, Ford updated the interior, redesigned the rear suspension and added optional power-folding third-row seats.
-Also, a tire pressure monitoring system and electronic stability control became standard equipment.
-In 2007 power-deployable running boards, like the ones from the Lincoln Navigator, were also made available for Eddie Bauer and Limited trims on the Explorer and the Premier trim on the Mountaineer; the running boards lower to allow easier access when entering the vehicle, then retract upon door closure.
+The fourth generation Explorer entered production in July 2005 for the 2006 model year.
+While the Mercury Mountaineer also returned for 2006, the fourth generation Explorer did not have a Lincoln Aviator counterpart, as it was dropped following the 2005 model year.
+Bearing large similarities to the outgoing model, the fourth generation Explorer was marketed as all-new by Ford despite sharing its roof line, overall body, glass, drive-train, and several other major components with its predecessor.
+In contrast, it rides on a new, stiffer frame produced by Magna International rather than Tower Automotive.
+Along with this new chassis, Ford updated the front and rear fascias, side profile, interior, and redesigned the rear suspension.
+Moreover, the problematic two-piece tail gate design from the outgoing model was replaced with a one-piece tail gate design.
+Also, a tire pressure monitoring system and electronic stability control became standard equipment for improved safety.
 Unlike previous generations, there was no right-hand drive option available for order, causing Ford to market Explorers in Japan in left-hand drive configuration.
-The LHD Explorers were desirable there because LHD vehicles are considered prestigious in Japan.
-Moreover, Ford switched to a one-piece rear liftgate design due to the problems associated with the previous generation's design.
+The LHD Explorers were desirable there, because LHD vehicles are considered prestigious in Japan.

 This generation Explorer would be the last to use body on frame construction as future Explorers, beginning in 2011, would use unibody construction.
 Additionally, it was the last generation to be produced in Louisville, Kentucky.

 The 210 hp 4.0 L 12-valve SOHC V6 was once again the standard engine.
 The 292 hp 4.6 L 24-valve SOHC V8, similar to the Fifth-generation Ford Mustang's engine, was available as an option.
 The 6-speed 6R automatic transmission, built by Ford and based on a ZF design, was made standard equipment with the V8 engine as well.
 The five-speed 5R55W automatic transmission was advanced and became the 5R55S.
 It was the only transmission available for the V6 engine, because the Mazda five-speed manual transmission was dropped in the previous generation.

 The 2006 Ford Explorer was nominated for the North American Truck of the Year award for 2006.

 The fourth generation Explorer was the last generation to also have a Mercury Mountaineer counterpart as Mercury was dissolved in 2011.